Utility Public Safety Power Shutoff Plans (De-Energization)

 Electric Utility 2021 Staff Briefings for Public Safety Power Shutoffs (PSPS) Preparation

 Utilities presented Staff Briefings to CPUC staff in June/July 2021 on their preparedness for PSPS events.
 Six electric utilities provide power in California.
 Five of the six utilities presented their plans to the CPUC staff in Staff Briefing #1.
 Following that briefing, utilities responded to staff data requests in Staff Briefing #2.

 SMJU (PacifiCorp, Liberty, Bear Valley) Preparations for PSPS

 Electric Utility 2020 Planning for Public Safety Power Shutoffs (PSPS)

 Pacific Gas and Electric Company (PG&E)’s biweekly reports on PSPS preparation as ordered by President Batjer in a January 30, 2020 ruling are filed in the Commission’s rulemaking addressing de-energization for all electric utilities.
-PG&E’s biweekly reports can be found on the docket card of R.18-12-005.
+Visit the Docket Card (R.18-12-005) to view PG&E’s biweekly reports (and other proceeding documents) and make comment on the proceeding.

 - Bear Valley Electric Service Public Safety Power Shutoffs Webpage

 - PacifiCorp California Public Safety Power Shutoffs Webpage